With 174 scientific references, The Dietary Cure for Acne thoroughly documents and clearly explains the ultimate causes of acne.

 Put together by internationally recognized researcher Loren Cordain, Ph.D., this is the only scientifically documented program that directly addresses all four known causes of acne … and the only program shown to clear acne blemishes in a human clinical trial.

 The Dietary Cure for Acne will help you understand the scientific basis of why diet matters in keeping your skin acne free.
 It provides a simple plan that produces results quickly.
-See our complete line of acne elimination products.

 I wrote The Dietary Cure for Acne in 2006.
 The information contained in the book is based on the following four scientific articles I authored between 2002 and 2006 showing that diet represents the major environmental trigger of acne: